BattletechModders/RogueTech/Core/CustomAmmoCategories/README.txt

 						   mode have priority, than ammo, than weapon.
-Default value Linear "DamageOnJamming": true/false, - if true on jamming weapon will be damaged "DestroyOnJamming": true/false, - if true on jamming weapon will be destroyed (need DamageOnJamming to be set true also) "FlatJammingChance": 1.0, - Chance of jamming weapon after fire.
+Default value Linear "DamageOnJamming": true/false, - if true on jamming weapon will be damaged "DestroyOnJamming": true/false, - if true on jamming weapon will be destroyed (need DamageOnJamming to be set true also) "PersistentJamming": true/false, - if true weapon will be jammed until end of combat.
+No attemts of jamming will be done at all
+  "FlatJammingChance": 1.0, - Chance of jamming weapon after fire.
 1.0 is jamm always.
 Unjamming logic implemented as in WeaponRealizer
                               NOTE!
 There FlatJammingChance can be altered via CACFlatJammingChance statistic value per actor's and/or per weapon's statistic collections
   "RecoilJammingChance": 0.0, - addition to  FlatJammingChance based on recoil.
 Adds RecoilJammingChance * <RefireModifier> to FlatJammingChance